ajkagy/POA-Tax/README.md

 1. Open settings.json file and fill in the following infomation
     - RPC is defaulted to localhost.
 Leave this alone unless your rpc port is different for your local parity instance
     - Starting Block (optional): Leave empty string if unsure
-    - Starting Date: starting date from which you want the app to run, format: MM-DD-YYYY
+    - Starting Date: starting date from which you want the app to run (This will override the starting block), format: MM-DD-YYYY
     - Mining Address: The Mining Address of the Validator
     - Tax Year: The year in which you want to pull transactions for mining rewards.